Table of Contents

 Improving Immunization Coverage

-Immunization is someething that should be encouraged everywhere in the world.
+Immunization is something that should be encouragged everywhere in the world.
 In order for these to effectively take place, several measures should be put in place to support the medical teams involved in the performance of crucial task with ease.
 The government of America and all over the world should ensure that adequate funds are allocated to the medical sectors.
 It will take a long time in ensuring that proper and adequate quantities of drugs are purchased, thus serving the population effectively.

 Strict rules should be given to encourage the population to adhere to calls from the medical sectors involving vaccination.
 In cases of failure, the individuals concerned should be prosecuted.
 The measures will ensure that no member of the population either in the United States of America or any other country fails or turns down the call to immunization.
 Civic education that will enlighten the population about the importance of immunization is also a crucial aspect that should be envisioned.
 When the population understands that immunization is the safest and most effective way of fighting diseases, many of people will not resist it.
 Understanding that immunization is painless, as compared to the diseases and the finical implications involved, will challenge the people both in the United States of America and the world to adhere to vaccination calls (Leach & Fairhead 56).